harrigan/curve-docs/docs/exchange-cross-asset-swaps.rst

 Front-running Considerations
 ----------------------------

 The benefits from these swaps are most apparent when the exchange amount is greater than $1m USD equivalent.
-As such, the initiation of a swap gives a strong indicator other market participants that a 2nd post-settlement swap will be coming.
+As such, the initiation of a swap gives a strong indicator to other market participants that a 2nd post-settlement swap will be coming.
 We attempt to minimize the risks from this in several ways:

 * ``C -> D`` is not declared on-chain when performing the swap from ``A -> C``.
 * It is possible to perform a partial swap from ``C -> D``, and to swap into multiple final assets.
 The NFT persists until it has no remaining underlying balance of ``C``.